 In addition to providing trustworthy cables and wires, we also offer a range of wire processing services, so you can spend less time prepping your cables for the job.
 Customer service is a specialty of ours, and we make it easy to get what you need.

 Here at WesBell Electronics, we have an expert staff of technicians well-versed in helping customers find the right cable or wire for the job at hand.
-If you’re not sure if TFFN is the right choice for you, or you need help comparing the options, please reach out to us today!
+If you’re not sure if TFFN is the right choice for you, or if you need more TFFN wire specs, please reach out to us today!
 We’re happy to discuss your application and help select the best cable.